Summary

 Strategic positioning within content demands understanding market dynamics, competitive context, and business priorities.
 The AI can generate content about positioning, but it cannot determine which positioning best serves your goals.
 That requires human judgment informed by market knowledge.

-Quality control
+Quality control:

 It has become more important, not less, when you leverage AI.
 Every piece of generated content needs human review to catch factual errors, logical inconsistencies, or off-brand messaging.
 AI outputs require verification; it can confidently state incorrect information because it predicts convincing text rather than the truth.

-Building an Effective AI-Assisted Content Workflow
+Building an Effective AI-Assisted Workflow

-Start with the strategy first:
+- Start with a strategy

-Use AI for efficiency, not replacement:
+- Use AI for efficiency

-Navigating the Risks and Limitations
+Risks and Limitations of AI in B2B

 The Future of AI in B2B Content Marketing